wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 1.1.0.3 =
+* First ad can now be started at or after a paragraph or character position.
+* Override ad positions on individual posts using &lt;!--topad--&gt; &lt;!--randomad--&gt; &lt;!--bottomad--&gt;
+* Separate old post restriction for widget ads.
+* Template ad examples in the 'Test ads' section.
+* Warning message improvements.
+* UI tweaks and other fixes.

 = 1.1.0.2 =
 * Remove confusing Disabled/Enabled drop down options as all ads can be enabled/disabled from the tick boxes.
 Please check your ads after this update and report any problems!